The Decal Renaissance: Customizing Cars with Flair

 5. Wheel Rim Decals: Roll with Style

 They say shoes make the man, but do wheels make the car?
 You bet!
 Wheel rim decals offer a striking touch, turning those mundane wheels into eye-catching works of art.
-Whether you prefer a not obvious describe or a full range of colors, there’s a decal for every style.
+Whether you prefer a subtle outline or a full spectrum of colors, there’s a decal for every style.

 Past Decals: Other Customization Ideas